Kern County Lyft Accident Lawyers

 Employment Status

-Lyft technically classifies its drivers as independent contractors, which means they don’t receive certain benefits offered to employees.
+Lyft technically classifies its drivers as independent contractors, which means they don’t get certain benefits offered to employees.
 Consequently, the rideshare company cannot be held vicariously liable for accidents involving its drivers.
 Victims must first file claims against the responsible drivers.
 Lyft may only get involved in specific cases where the responsible parties’ insurance cannot cover the damages.

 Why Hire Our Kern County Lyft Accident Lawyers For Your Case